deephealthproject/winter-school/lab/04_uc13_based_examples/02_run_recurrent_experiments.md

     --timesteps 19
 ```

-When running a training script, it will output the results while training.
-It will also create a directory to store the best models and training results.
-This will be inside the `experiments/` directory, and the name of the experiment folder will have some of the arguments that were used, and also the time and date when the experiment was launched.
+By running the above script, the temporary results, i.e., the evolution of the learning process, is shown on the screen.
+However, this script also creates a directory named `experiments/` where models and training results are stored.
+Inside the `experiments/` directory, another directory is created for each experiment including
+(i) the name of the experiment,
+(ii) some of the configuration hyperparameters that were used, and
+(iii) the date and time when the experiment was launched.
-Inside an experiment directory, we can find a text file with the training results and a `models` directory where the best models are stored.
+Inside the directory of a given experiment, we can find a text file with the training results and a directory
+named `models` where the best models are stored.

 ### Test
-After training the model, we will perform an inference of the test set in order to get the results.
-To do that, we will need the index file of the test set, the model identifier, the patient identifier and the experiment directory (which is the one we have just explaned).
+Once the training process is complete, we can evaluate models using the test set in order to get the results.
+To do that, we need
+(i) the index file of the test set,
+(ii) the model identifier,
+(iii) the patient identifier and
+(iv) the directory of the experiment (as explained in the previous paragraph).

-We will test the model with the following post processing parameters: a post-inference window of 20 seconds, an alpha_pos ratio of 0.4, an alpha_neg ratio of 0.4 and a detection threshold of 20 seconds.
+Next example evaluates a pre-trained model with the following post processing parameters:

-To run the test of the experiment, we can run the following command:
+a post-inference window of 20 seconds,
+an **alpha_pos** ratio of 0.4,
+an **alpha_neg** ratio of 0.4, and
+a detection threshold of 20 seconds.

+Here the command line to evaluate a previously trained model:
 ```
 python python/test_recurrent_detector.py \
     --index indexes_detection/chb01/test.txt \